D-Day: The Allies Invade Europe

 d-day

-General Dwight Eisenhower’s Order of the Day, delivered to Allied personnel on June 6, 1944.
+General Dwight D. Eisenhower’s Order of the Day, delivered to Allied personnel on June 6, 1944.
 (Image: Eisenhower Presidential Library.)

 Just after midnight on June 6, Allied airborne troops began dropping behind enemy lines.
 Their job was to blow up bridges, sabotage railroad lines, and take other measures to prevent the enemy from rushing reinforcements to the invasion beaches.
 Hours later, the largest amphibious landing force ever assembled began moving through the storm-tossed waters toward the beaches.
 Most of the Americans were packed into flat-bottomed Higgins boats launched from troop transports 10 miles from the French coastline.
 Vomit filled the bottom of the boats, and as water kept rushing in over the gunwales, the green-faced men had to bail this vile stew with their helmets.
 Though it was cold, the men were sweating.